mehulagg/gitlab_test/doc/user/application_security/configuration/index.md

 For each security control the page displays:

+- **Security Control** - Name, description and a link to the documentation.
 - **Status** - Status of the security control: enabled, not enabled, or available.
 - **Manage** - A management option or a link to the documentation.